-At St Peter’s, we value the support of parents and when it is completely safe to do so, we will invite parents into school to observe their child's learning.
+At St Peter’s, we value the support of parents and we look forward to inviting parents into school to observe their child's learning.

 Below, are a few documents which you may find useful.
 If you have any questions, please come and see us!